Introduction to ScholaRAG

 - Anthropic API key (free tier available)

-- 30 minutes for initial setup + 3-4 hours for automated processing
+- 30 minutes setup + 3-4 hours automated processing

 Next Steps